uhmwpe/artistic_gen/README.md

 ## Dependencies

-To install the dependencies, there are 2 commands you must run

-Pip requirements:

-    pip install -r pip_requirements.txt

-Conda requirements:
+To install the dependencies, one just needs to run one single command which will create a new virtual conda environment and install all the requisite dependencies (need anaconda3 installed first)

     sudo sh conda_install_packages.sh

-And the python version used is 	python 3.6.3.
-It is recommended to start a new environment for this using the following code before running the above setup scripts

-    conda create -n py36_test -y python=3.6 jupyter

 Note that the tensorflow backend for keras was used, since the default installation uses the Theano backend, to change it, one must enter the /.keras directory, and modify the keras.json file such that backend no longer corresponds to theano, and instead, corresponds to tensorflow